CivAIgentics/Jett/BILINGUAL_TEST_SUITE.md

 ## 🎯 Test Instructions

-1. Open Jacky 3.0 in your browser: `http://localhost:3000` or `https://jacky-3-0.vercel.app`
+1. Open Jett in your browser: `http://localhost:3000` or `https://Jett-3-0.vercel.app`
 2. Enable microphone permissions
 3. Click the voice button to start ambient listening
 4. Speak the test commands below
-5. Verify that Jacky correctly identifies the intent and opens the appropriate service
+5. Verify that Jett correctly identifies the intent and opens the appropriate service

 ---